 Frequently Asked Questions

 Labiaplasty surgery may be of benefit to you if you feel uncomfortable with the appearance of your labia or feel discomfort when wearing certain clothing or undertaking certain activities.
 It can improve your appearance by reducing the size of, and reshaping, the labia.
 Labiaplasty will not make the vagina smaller or tighter.
-Your plastic surgeon at Assure Cosmetic Centre is the best person to determine if your expectations are achievable.
+Your Specialist Plastic Surgeon at Assure Cosmetic Centre is the best person to determine if your expectations are achievable.

 In Perth, labiaplasty is performed in an accredited hospital under local or general anaesthetic.
 You can expect to be discharged that same day or after a short hospital stay.
 This will depend on your general health, the extent of the procedure, and your surgeon’s advice.